jacopotagliabue/you-dont-need-a-bigger-boat/local_flow/README.md

 the environment variable `MODEL_CONFIG_PATH`.

 #### Recommendation Model
-Since there are types of two models available for recommendation, we distinguish their parameters by having one configuration file for each (i.e `config_KNN.json` and `config_PRODB.json`)
+Since there are two types models available for recommendation, we distinguish their parameters by having one configuration file for each (i.e `config_KNN.json` and `config_PRODB.json`)

-The environment variable `MODEL_CONFIG_PATH` specifies the basename `config_<MODEL_CHOICE>` and the model selected for use is specified by the environment variable `MODEL_CHOICE` which accepts only `KNN` or `PRODB` as value.
+The environment variable `MODEL_CONFIG_PATH` specifies the basename `config_<MODEL_CHOICE>.json` and the model selected for use is specified by the environment variable `MODEL_CHOICE` which accepts only `KNN` or `PRODB` as value.

 ### Serverless

 For serverless, we utilize the Serverless [IAM Roles per function](https://www.serverless.com/plugins/serverless-iam-roles-per-function) plugin.
 This will grant the Lambda function the necessary privileges to access the SageMaker endpoint.

+The AWS profile used for deployment can be specified in `.env` with the variables:
+- `AWS_PROFILE`
+- `AWS_DEFAULT_REGION`

 ## How to Run